 BOARD OF DIRECTORS

 JASON AND LYNN KOTRBA: Jason (HHF Board President) and Lynn (HHF Executive Director) Kotrba reside at Harvest Hope Farm in Moorhead.
-They have been married since August 8, 1997 and are parents to Autumn, Hannah, Shawn, Joseph, Olivia, Ella and Ava.
+They have been married since August 9, 1997 and are parents to Autumn, Hannah, Shawn, Joseph, Olivia, Ella, Ava. and Michael.
 Jason holds a Master of Educational Leadership degree from the University of North Dakota; Lynn holds a Master of Counseling degree from the University of North Dakota.
 Jason has been principal of Holy Spirit School in Fargo since 2003.
 In April 2021, Lynn left her position as a foster care coordinator, after 21 years, to focus on her role as executive director of Harvest Hope Farm.
 In his free time, Jason enjoys spending time with the family, hunting and the great outdoors.
 He volunteers for church and school events and is a member of the Knights of Columbus.
 Jason’s greatest joy is watching his children excel and grow in confidence and leadership skills.
 Between juggling attendance at sporting events, dance competitions, and multiple other activities of the children, Lynn enjoys spending quality time with the family, reading, and being outdoors.
 She is also coordinator of American Heritage Girls Troop ND0316 and an active school volunteer.